-When you have Federal Some FEHB plans already cover some dental and vision services.
-When you are covered Employees Dental and by more than one vision/dental plan, coverage provided under your FEHB plan remains as Vision Insurance Plan your primary coverage.
+Some FEHB plans already cover some dental and vision services.
+When you are covered by more than one vision/dental plan, coverage provided under your FEHB plan remains as your primary coverage.
 FEDVIP coverage pays secondary to that coverage.
-When you enroll in a dental and/or vision plan on BENEFEDS.com, you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
+When you enroll in a dental and/or vision plan on BENEFEDS.com or by phone at 877-888-3337, (TTY 877-889-5680), you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
 Providing your FEHB information may reduce your out-of-pocket cost.

+Clinical trials

-Clinical trials An approved clinical trial includes a phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition, and is either Federally-funded; conducted under an investigational new drug application reviewed by the Food and Drug Administration (FDA); or is a drug trial that is exempt from the requirement of an investigational new drug application.
+An approved clinical trial includes a phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition, and is either Federally-funded; conducted under an investigational new drug application reviewed by the Food and Drug Administration (FDA); or is a drug trial that is exempt from the requirement of an investigational new drug application.